lsst-dm/dmtn-308/index.rst

 ~~~~~

 - As an in-house platform, Qserv has an extremely limited ecosystem and community compared with all of the other platforms.
-   - Documentation is available on the `Qserv website <https://qserv.lsst.io/>`_, but it is not as extensive as that of PostgreSQL or Citus, nor does it appear to be complete.
+   - Documentation is available on the `Qserv website <https://qserv.lsst.io/>`_, but it is not as extensive and complete as that of PostgreSQL or Citus.
    - Qserv only has a handful of deployments, and there are no developers or companies using the platform outside of Rubin.
    - Development relies on a few key individuals, who are heavily subscribed in terms of future commitments to the project and may not have the bandwidth to develop new features or tools.
 - The lack of a wider ecosystem and community could be considered a major limiting factor in terms of platform selection.